10 Habits of Women Who Always Have Money

-Are you ready to get your finances in order and become a money manager babe?
-Having your own money and being able to “work it” is such a great feeling!
+Are you ready to get your finances in order and become a woman that always has money?
+Having your own money and being able to rock your finances is such a great feeling.

-According to CNN in 1960’s woman could not open a bank account or a line of credit without a man to co-sign for them and if a woman wasn’t married the bank could refuse her (source CNN.com).
+According to CNN in the 1960s women could not open a bank account or a line of credit without a man to co-sign for them and if a woman wasn’t married the bank could refuse her (source CNN.com).
 This is a sad scenario and of course, would not happen today.
-But this just shows you how far us ladies have come.
+But this just shows you how far we have come.

-It is now 2018 and “us” woman can and will handle our money.
+In today’s world, we can handle our own money as women.
 We are totally capable of being the go-getter, investor, homeowner and if you are single, YES – you can do it on your own and if you are married, of course, you can have an equal say.
 You’ve got this!

 If you are married it is always beneficial to include both people in the money decisions and you can add SO much value to the budget and use of extra money in your house.